fukayak/occumb/README.md

 ## Credits

-The development of occumb would not be possible without, among others, Martyn Plummer's [JAGS](https://mcmc-jags.sourceforge.io/) and Ken Kellner's [jagsUI](https://CRAN.R-project.org/package=jagsUI) R package, because the main functionality of occumb for model fitting via Markov chain Monte Carlo (MCMC) rely on these libraries.
-Taku Kadoya encouraged the author to develop the package.
-Koji Makiyama, Shinya Uryu, and Kentaro Matsuura contributed to the development of package testing.
-Mito Ikemoto and Kentaro Uehira provided valuable feedback through a package trial and a documentation review.
-Funding was provided by Japan Society for the Promotion of Science (KAKENHI, Nos 20K06102 and 23H02240).
+The development of occumb would not have been possible without, among others, Martyn Plummer's [JAGS](https://mcmc-jags.sourceforge.io/) and Ken Kellner's [jagsUI](https://CRAN.R-project.org/package=jagsUI) R package, because the main functionality of occumb for model fitting via Markov chain Monte Carlo (MCMC) relies on these libraries.
+Taku Kadoya encouraged us to develop this package.
+Koji Makiyama, Shinya Uryu, and Kentaro Matsuura contributed to package testing.
+Mito Ikemoto and Kentaro Uehira provided valuable feedback through package trials and documentation reviews.
+Funding was provided by Japan Society for the Promotion of Science (KAKENHI; Nos.
+20K06102 and 23H02240).